Sodium peroxide: Preparation

+Commercially, sodium peroxide is produced from the elements in a two-stage process.
+First sodium is oxidized to sodium oxide:

+Subsequently, this oxide is treated with more oxygen:

+This was the method by which the substance was discovered in 1810 by Joseph Louis Gay-Lussac and Louis Jacques Thénard, as well as how it was for the first time commercially made by Hamilton Castner in the 1890s.

 It may also be produced by passing ozone gas over solid sodium iodide inside a platinum or palladium tube.
 The ozone oxidizes the sodium to form sodium peroxide.
 The iodine can be sublimed by mild heating.
 The platinum or palladium catalyzes the reaction and is not attacked by the sodium peroxide.

+The octahydrate can be produced by treating sodium hydroxide with hydrogen peroxide.